Mobile payments in China: WeRun

 WeChat’s ‘WeRun’ function, for example, allows users to ‘donate’ their steps from walking or running.
 WeRun tracks the users’ daily steps and assigns them a monetary value.
 With corporate donations, these values become real charitable donations.
 This concept engages with the human desire to feel good about oneself while also encouraging competition amongst friends.
 Larger than competitors Mi Band or Fitbit Tracker, WeChat dominates this charitable market in China.

 The Tencent Foundation

-Aligning itself with the Chinese state’s goals of responsible citizenship in 2006, Alipay’s parent company Tencent has also pursued philanthropic initiatives, particularly through its launch of the Tencent Foundation.
+Aligning itself with the Chinese state’s goals of responsible citizenship in 2006, WeChat’s parent company Tencent has also pursued philanthropic initiatives, particularly through its launch of the Tencent Foundation.
 The Tencent Foundation was the first internet-based public welfare initiative to be founded in China.
 With a focus on improving access to education, its ‘digital wallet’ function saw a tenfold increase in charitable donations, from 10 million yuan to 100 million yuan, between 2006 and 2016.
 Alternatively, ‘Tencent Charity Hiker’, which launched in 2014, was designed to encourage students at fifteen universities to hike for charity.
 As a result, 2.43 million yuan was raised by 60000 donors in just one month.